igorkry/tnt4j-streams/tnt4j-streams-ws/samples/castIron/readme.md

 ### Overview

-`CastIronWsStream` pulls orchestration and log data from IBM Cast Iron instance and publishes it as JKoolCloud events.
+`CastIronWsStream` pulls orchestration and log data from IBM Cast Iron instance and publishes it as jKoolCloud events.

 To setup simple IBM Cast Iron orchestration you can see [this video tutorial](https://www.youtube.com/watch?v=ct8BoI8qlnY).